GIT Compactifications of M_{0,n} and Flips: Degrees of components in stable curves

 \begin{corollary} If $( \gamma , \vec{c} )$ is not contained in any hyperplane of the form $\varphi (I, \cdot )^{-1} (k)$, then the corresponding GIT quotient admits no strictly semistable points. \end{corollary}

 \begin{proof} If $U_{d,n}^{ss}$ contains strictly semistable points, then some of these points must have positive-dimensional stabilizer.
-If $(X, p_1 , \ldots , p_n )$ is such a curve, then since $X$ spans $\PP^d$, by Proposition \ref{prop-degcurveunstable}, such a stabilizer cannot fix $X$ pointwise.
-It follows that $(X, p_1 , \ldots , p_n )$ admits a non-trivial automorphism, which contradicts Proposition \ref{NoAutomorphisms}. \end{proof}
+If $(X, p_1 , \ldots , p_n )$ is such a curve, then since $X$ spans $\PP^d$ by Proposition \ref{prop-degcurveunstable}, such a stabilizer cannot fix $X$ pointwise.
+It follows that $(X, p_1 , \ldots , p_n )$ admits a positive-dimensional family of automorphisms, contradicting Proposition \ref{NoAutomorphisms}. \end{proof}

 \begin{proposition} The hyperplanes $\varphi (I, \cdot )^{-1} (k)$ are the walls in the GIT chamber decomposition of $\Delta^\circ$. \end{proposition}

 \begin{proof} By Corollary \ref{NoSemistablePoints}, if a linearization does not lie on any of these hyperplanes, then it admits no strictly semistable points.
 Hence the GIT walls must be contained in these hyperplanes.
 To see that each hyperplane $\varphi (I, \cdot )^{-1} (k)$ yields a wall in $\Delta^\circ$, we must show that the stable locus changes when each such hyperplane is crossed.
 But it is clear from the definition that the function $\sigma$ in \S\ref{section:WeightFcn} changes along these hyperplanes, so by Proposition \ref{DegreeOfTails}, GIT stability changes as well. \end{proof}